-Under the Earn-In Agreement, the Partnership obtained the option at any time until March 31, 2018 to acquire, in one or more acquisitions, from 1027110 up to a 100% beneficial interest in the Property (the "Acquired Interest") for a total aggregate purchase price of \$23,000,000, which may be acquired in one or more closings in increments of \$100,000 or 1/230th (0.434%) beneficial interest in the Property (the "Acquired Property") for every \$100,000 of purchase price paid.
+Under the Earn-In Agreement, the Partnership obtained the option at any time until March 31, 2019 to acquire, in one or more acquisitions, from 1027110 up to a 100% beneficial interest in the Property (the "Acquired Interest") for a total aggregate purchase price of \$23,000,000, which may be acquired in one or more closings in increments of \$100,000 or 1/230th (0.434%) beneficial interest in the Property (the "Acquired Property") for every \$100,000 of purchase price paid.

 On January 30, 2017, the Partnership acquired a 21.74% beneficial ownership interest as its first beneficial ownership interest in the Property from 1027110 under the Earn-In Agreement by payment of a \$5 million purchase price (\$5 million divided by \$23 million = 21.74%), and in so doing the Partnership and 1027110 became co-owners of the Property, and their respective rights and obligations of such co-ownership and development of the Property are now governed pursuant to the terms of a co-ownership agreement between 1027110 and the Partnership dated January 29, 2016 (the "Co-Ownership Agreement").
+Subsequently, the Partnership increased its beneficial ownership interest in the Property to 58.70% through additional acquisitions of 33.48% on October 31, 2017 and 3.49% on December 31, 2017 with payments of \$7,700,000 and \$800,000, respectively, to 1027110 under the Earn-

+In Agreement.
 Under the Co-Ownership Agreement, each of 1027110 and the Partnership are responsible for their respective pro rata share of expenses and are entitled to their respective pro rata share of income less the expenses for the ownership and development of the Property.

 In particular, the development of the Property under the Co-Ownership Agreement is further governed by a predevelopment agreement between 1027110 and BKR Construction Ltd. ("BKR") dated January 29, 2016 (the "Pre-Development Agreement").
 Under the Pre-Development Agreement, BKR is entitled to be reimbursed for its development expenses as well as a developer's fee of \$50,000 per month plus applicable goods and services taxes.
 Once the Partnership acquires 100% beneficial ownership of the Property, the Partnership will become a party to and will assume all rights and obligations of 1027110 under the Pre-Development Agreement, although 1027110 will also remain liable for any obligations that have accrued to it under the agreement.
-As on January 30, 2017, the Partnership has become responsible for its 21.74% share of the \$50,000 per month development fee and other development expenses under the Co-Ownership Agreement and Pre-Development Agreement.
+As on January 30, 2017, the Partnership has become responsible for its 58.70% share of the \$50,000 per month development fee and other development expenses under the Co-Ownership Agreement and Pre-Development Agreement.
 In the event that the Partnership does not have sufficient funds for its share of the developer's fee and development expenses, 1027110 will finance the Partnership's share at an interest rate of 5% per annum due upon sale or refinancing of the Property.
+BKR has also agreed to the subordination to other creditors and the Limited Partners and to the postponement of payment until after the earlier of the sale or refinance of the Property.